chanzo/script-launcher/src/README.md

   }
 }
 ```
-Run `npm start build:dev` , `npm start build:acc` or `npm start build:production` to use this example.

 ## Launcher options
 The launcher **options** can be used the customize the default behavior of script launcher.